Angela Carter: Biography

 Born Angela Olive Stalker in Eastbourne, in 1940, to Sophia Olive (née Farthing; 1905–1969), a cashier at Selfridge's, and journalist Hugh Alexander Stalker (1896–1988), Carter was evacuated as a child to live in Yorkshire with her maternal grandmother.
 After attending Streatham and Clapham High School, in south London, she began work as a journalist on The Croydon Advertiser, following in her father's footsteps.
 Carter attended the University of Bristol where she studied English literature.

-She married twice, first in 1960 to Paul Carter, divorcing in 1972.
-In 1969, she used the proceeds of her Somerset Maugham Award to leave her husband and relocate for two years to Tokyo, where she claims in Nothing Sacred (1982) that she "learnt what it is to be a woman and became radicalised".
-She wrote about her experiences there in articles for New Society and a collection of short stories, Fireworks: Nine Profane Pieces (1974), and evidence of her experiences in Japan can also be seen in The Infernal Desire Machines of Doctor Hoffman (1972).
+She married twice, first in 1960 to Paul Carter, ultimately divorcing in 1972.
+In 1969, she used the proceeds of her Somerset Maugham Award to leave her husband and relocate for two years to Tokyo, where, she claims in Nothing Sacred (1982), that she "learnt what it is to be a woman and became radicalised".
+She wrote about her experiences there in articles for New Society and in a collection of short stories, Fireworks: Nine Profane Pieces (1974).
+Evidence of her experiences in Japan can also be seen in The Infernal Desire Machines of Doctor Hoffman (1972).

-She then explored the United States, Asia and Europe, helped by her fluency in French and German.
-She spent much of the late 1970s and 1980s as a writer in residence at universities, including the University of Sheffield, Brown University, the University of Adelaide, and the University of East Anglia.
-In 1977, Carter met Mark Pearce, with whom she had one son and whom she married shortly before her death.
-In 1979, both The Bloody Chamber, and her feminist essay, The Sadeian Woman and the Ideology of Pornography, appeared.
-In the essay, according to the writer Marina Warner, Carter "deconstructs the arguments that underlie The Bloody Chamber.
+She then explored the United States, Asia, and Europe, helped by her fluency in French and German.
+She spent much of the late 1970s and 1980s as a writer-in-residence at universities, including the University of Sheffield, Brown University, the University of Adelaide, and the University of East Anglia.
+In 1977, Carter met Mark Pearce, with whom she had one son and whom she eventually married shortly before her death in 1992.
+In 1979, both The Bloody Chamber, and her feminist essay The Sadeian Woman and the Ideology of Pornography were published.
+In The Bloody Chamber, she rewrote traditional fairy tales so as to subvert their essentializing tendencies.
+In her 1985 interview with Helen Cagney, Carter said, “So, I suppose that what interests me is the way these fairy tales and folklore are methods of making sense of events and certain occurrences in a particular way.”
+Sarah Gamble, therefore, argued that Carter’s book is a manifestation of her materialism, that is, “her desire to bring fairy tale back down to earth in order to demonstrate how it could be used to explore the real conditions of everyday life".
+In The Sadeian Woman, according to the writer Marina Warner, Carter "deconstructs the arguments that underlie The Bloody Chamber.
 It's about desire and its destruction, the self-immolation of women, how women collude and connive with their condition of enslavement.
 She was much more independent-minded than the traditional feminist of her time."